CrimRecya/Phobos-Mix/docs/New-or-Enhanced-Logics.md

 - The listed Weapons in `Trajectory.DisperseWeapons` must be listed in `[WeaponTypes]` for them to work.
 - If you set `Trajectory.DisperseRetarget=true`, also make sure you set `Trajectory.DisperseWeapons` a low `Range` value unless necessary.
 - `Trajectory.DisperseWeapons` now not support `Arcing=true` projectiles and customized `Bolt.ColorN`.
-- Although `Trajectory.DisperseDoRepeat=no` will disable duplicate target selection, if the weapon is able to attack the ground, it may still attack duplicate targets by locking onto the cell where the target is located.
+- Although `Trajectory.DisperseDoRepeat=false` will disable duplicate target selection, if the weapon is able to attack the ground, it may still attack duplicate targets by locking onto the cell where the target is located.
 ```

 #### Straight trajectory